San103/HolidayDates-Package/README.md

 "
 ```
 > [!IMPORTANT]
-> This return json code Thank You!
+> Thank You!
+Buy me a coffe